federgraph/RiggVar-RG38/README.md

 because I found that interesting in itself.
 A possible contribution to the project could be the practical application of the tool.

+Trimm 470?
-Please tell me if a branch is needed, via issues?
+Please tell me if a branch is needed.

 ## About the sibling projects